 My recommended workflow for great images

-Here I present my workflow for processing long-exposure deep-sky images taken with a DSLR.
+I present my workflow for processing deep-sky images taken with a DSLR or mirrorless camera.
 This workflow assumes you’ve turned on Long Exposure Noise Reduction, to have the camera take dark frames at the same time as the images, so all images come out of the camera with dark frames already subtracted and noise-reduced.
-Yes, it is certainly possible to subtract separate dark frames during processing.
+Yes, it is certainly possible to subtract separate dark frames later during processing.
 Indeed, most other tutorials will advise that.
-However, popular programs for doing so (such as Deep Sky Stacker) must by-pass any opportunity for working with the original Raw files using the power of Adobe Camera Raw, a step I feel is essential for the finest images from DLSRs.
-And, since I’ve found that subtracting dark frames later is never as effective as having the camera do it, I feel this workflow yields DSLR images with the lowest noise and maximum detail.
+However, popular programs for doing so (such as Deep Sky Stacker) must by-pass any opportunity for working with the original Raw files using the power of Adobe Camera Raw, a step I feel is essential for the finest images from DLSRs and mirrorless cameras.
+I’ve found that subtracting dark frames later is never as effective as having the camera do it.
+Thus, I feel this workflow yields the lowest noise and maximum detail.